Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       The activity-context handler stores to or loads from a file it's state.
      7. fnIntentHandler[40]
       Called by fnKybd_map to initiate intent handling
-      and by UAmanager::disp_update to complete display update of the screen.
+      and by SessionManager::disp_update to complete display update of the screen.

    - The base SActivityHandler struct's init provides implementations for (i), (iv), and (v).
     A concrete activity-handler provides for the rest and may override the base (i), (iv) and (v).